alonzi/git-intro/README.md

 * git - version control software
 * github - a for profit company owned by microsoft
-* repository - a record of all changes to all specified files (aka repo)
+* repository - a record of all changes to specified files (aka repo)
 * fork - a repo and a pointer to the repo it deviates from

 ## Second, our goals